repengine/pulse/docs/sprint0_module_analysis/learning_history_tracker_py.md

 ## 4. Connections & Dependencies

 *   **Direct Imports from Other Project Modules:** None are directly visible within the file itself.
-However, its location in the `learning` package and the usage example (`from learning.history_tracker import track_variable_history`) imply it's designed to be used by other parts of the `learning` system or the broader Pulse project.
+However, its location in the `learning` package and the usage example (`from analytics.history_tracker import track_variable_history`) imply it's designed to be used by other parts of the `learning` system or the broader Pulse project.
 *   **External Library Dependencies:**
     *   [`os`](learning/history_tracker.py:14): Used for path manipulation (e.g., [`os.path.basename()`](learning/history_tracker.py:31), [`os.path.join()`](learning/history_tracker.py:33)) and directory creation ([`os.makedirs()`](learning/history_tracker.py:32)).
     *   [`json`](learning/history_tracker.py:15): Used for serializing dictionary records into JSON strings ([`json.dumps()`](learning/history_tracker.py:50)).